dilanthas/vertx-poller/README.md

 #Notes
 All the Critical issues are fixed but due to the time limitation some of the requirements from the wish list are not implemented.

-1. Simultaneous writes sometimes causes strange behavior : This is partially handled by increasing the number of instances to 10
+1. Simultaneous writes sometimes causes strange behavior : Can be handled with transaction management.
+In Spring boot this will be handled by using @Transactional with relevant isolation level.
+We can use the alternative available in vertx.
-2. A user (with a different cookie/local storage) should not see the services added by another user - Not implemented
+2. A user (with a different cookie/local storage) should not see the services added by another user : We can use session management to handle this temporarily.
+It will be lost once the session is destroyed.
+Its better to track the created user id in the database.